richard-paredes/mrtk_playground/README.md

 - Select a spell from your spellbook by pressing any of the spell buttons in the spell book.

 # Features
-- Leverages multiple Solvers to track hand position and rotation in order to trigger spell-casting and the spellbook interface
+- Leverages multiple Solvers to track hand position and rotation in order to trigger spell-casting, opening the spellbook interface, and positioning player resource bar

 # Dependencies
 - <a href="https://www.microsoft.com/en-us/download/details.aspx?id=102778">MRTK package</a>